agarwalvai/StayAwake_BCI/README.md

 # StayAwake_BCI
 A very simple and efficient app that prevents you from being a victim of drowsiness/ driver fatigue behind the wheel!
+*This was created as a submission for HackGT

 ## Inspiration